deprecated-packages/reveal-src/packages/phpstan-rules/README.md

 ## Report Issues

-In case you are experiencing a bug or want to request a new feature head over to the [Symplify monorepo issue tracker](https://github.com/symplify/symplify/issues)
+In case you are experiencing a bug or want to request a new feature head over to the [monorepo issue tracker](https://github.com/revealphp/reveal/issues)

 ## Contribute

-The sources of this package are contained in the Symplify monorepo.
-We welcome contributions for this package on [symplify/symplify](https://github.com/symplify/symplify).
+The sources of this package are contained in the Reveal monorepo.
+We welcome contributions for this package on [revealphp/reveal](https://github.com/revealphp/reveal).